dkhamsing/ScrollTab/README.md

 # Compatibility
 - This project uses ARC.
-- This project was tested with iOS 6.1 and iOS 7.
+- This project was tested with iOS 7.

-# TODO
-- Better demo
-- Unit tests
-- Blur without using `UIToolbar`

 # Say Hi
 - [github.com/dkhamsing](https://github.com/dkhamsing)